nigelhao/onetouch/README.md

 # onetouch
-A middle ware that help you manage virtual machine from creating to deleting
+A middleware that help you manage virtual machine from creating to deleting